 The geographical name comes from the Hatch Valley that runs from Arrey, New Mexico south to Tonuco Mountain southeast of Hatch, New Mexico.
 The Hatch Valley borders to the east the historic Camino Real, the route established by the Spanish between Chihuahua, Mexico and Santa Fe, New Mexico.
 It carried nearly all the traffic between Mexico and New Mexico for over 250 years.
 Today, Hatch, New Mexico, is the Chile Capital of the World!
 At least so says my New Mexico License Plate.
 And I do believe it.

-Through eons of time soils of this valley have developed and created an area that produces especially flavorful chiles of several different varieties and heat levels.
-To be called Hatch Chile, chile peppers must be grown in the valley.
-A state law, passed in 2012 prohibits sale, in New Mexico, of chiles described as “New Mexican” unless they are grown in New Mexico or have a prominent “Not grown in New Mexico” disclaimer.
+Through eons of time, the soil of this valley developed and created a fertile growing region that produces especially flavorful Chile Peppers of many varieties and heat levels.
+To be called Hatch Chile, the Chile Pepper Plants must be grown in the valley.
+Further, a state law, passed in 2012, prohibits the sale of Chiles described as “New Mexican” unless grown in New Mexico.
+Otherwise, they must have a prominent “Not grown in New Mexico” disclaimer.

 Traditional Chile plants from Mexico and New Mexico were used to develop the current modern Chile pepper varieties.
 Early Horticulturist Pioneer, Dr. Fabián García was in the 1894 first graduating class of what is now New Mexico State University.
 In 1913 he released his first Chile Pepper, New Mexico 9, which is linked to most current varieties of New Mexico Chile Peppers.

 García and his researchers combined a couple of local peppers to create a milder pepper.
 With new residents coming to New Mexico, traditional peppers were too hot.
 There was also a desire for smoother Chile Peppers that would ship in a container better.
 New Mexico State University’s Chile Pepper Institute continues Chile research and development.